softwaresaved/2024-11-26-fair-software/index.md

   Please bake sure to check the [target audience description](https://carpentries-incubator.github.io/fair-research-software/#target-audience) to check if this course is suitable for you.
 </p>

-[Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.](https://carpentries-incubator.github.io/fair-research-software/#target-audience)

 {% comment %}
 LOCATION